Ibaraki and more

 - Ibaraki

-Kasama ware (called Kasami yaki in Japanese) is a form of porcelain produced in the area around the city of Kasama in Ibaraki prefecture.
+Kasama Ware (called Kasami yaki in Japanese) is a form of porcelain produced in the area around the city of Kasama in Ibaraki prefecture.
 This porcelain has long been considered a traditional souvenir of visiting Kasama Inari shrine (one of Japan&…

 View more